raygervais/raygervais.dev/content/articles/2020/05/testing-golang-api/index.md

 So, what exactly does this do?
 Let's break down the process.

 1. I'm leveraging the testify (specifically, the assert sub-package) package by Stretchr.
-This is a common library used in Golang Testing for assert.\* patterns.
+This is a common library used in Go Testing for assert.\* patterns.
 2. All test functions start with `Test`, which most IDEs will allow you to interact with and test on demand.
-3. From all the tutorials that I've seen around Golang testing, we're encouraged to create the `expected` struct/variable that will be referenced and compared later.
+3. From all the tutorials that I've seen around Go testing, we're encouraged to create the `expected` struct/variable that will be referenced and compared later.
 4. Received is the variable that will store the result of our function call.
 5. Let's compare the result compared to what we're expecting to have.

-With the above steps, you've written your first Golang Unit Test!
+With the above steps, you've written your first Go Unit Test!
 The `Greet` function that we wrote is stupidly basic (and also a pure function, which is a nice little hat tip to my functional programming interests!), but allows for a great example of composing testable functions.
 The next question is, where do we go from here?
 What else could you test with the same concept?
 Here's a brief list of scenario's that I'll go into in greater detail later which could be tested in similar patterns:

 - Scenario: Your function parses a JSON response, and returns an error object if there were any issues.
   - Test: When provided a valid JSON response, our function should return `nil`